-It can occasionally occur secondary to an injury or trauma although most commonly presents without a specific incident.
+It can occasionally occur after an injury or trauma, although it is most common without a specific incident.

 Head & Neck Pain

 Neck pain is extremely common and a frequent reason for visits to a doctor.